archethic-foundation/archethic-docs/docs/participate/bridge/README.md

 title: Archethic's bridge
 ---

-Archethic has developed a decentralized and P2P bridge to ease the swap of your UCO ERC20 tokens from other blockchains (ie. Ethereum, Polygon, BSC) and allow to simply and securly exchange assets in the most atomic way.
+Archethic has developed a decentralized and P2P bridge to facilitate the exchange of your UCO ERC20 tokens with other blockchains (e.g., Ethereum, Polygon, BSC) and to allow for a simple and secure exchange of assets in the most atomic way.

 :::caution Testnet's only
-The current version of the Archethic's bridge is only available on testnet.
+The current version of Archethic's bridge is only available on the testnet.
-You can experiment and start to bridge your assets, go to [bridge.testnet.archethic.net/](https://bridge.testnet.archethic.net/)
+You can experiment and start bridging your assets by visiting [bridge.testnet.archethic.net/](https://bridge.testnet.archethic.net/)
 :::

 ## Key concepts

-### HTLC
+### HTLC (Hash Time Lock Contract)

-Archethic's bridge relies on atomic swap technology to exchange securely assets in a P2P and cryptographic way without intermediary and allows revert and refund of assets after the lock time period.
+Archethic's bridge relies on atomic swap technology to securely exchange assets in a peer-to-peer and cryptographic manner without intermediaries.
+It also allows for the reversal and refund of assets after a specified lock time period.

-This means specific contracts called **HTLC** (*Hash Time Lock Contract*) are used to lock your funds until the reveal of the secret (like a secret's box) or after a locktime to provide a refund capability.
+This involves the use of specific contracts known as **Hash Time Lock Contracts (HTLC)**, which lock your funds until a secret is revealed (similar to a secret box) or after a lock time period to provide refund capabilities.
+These contracts must be deployed on both chains involved in the swap.

-On the both chains on the swap, those contract have to be deployed.

-The two chains are ready to transfer assets - which consists of revealing the private part of the secret encoded in the contracts, to allow the exchange.

-Once the secret is revealed in one chain, the second one can proceed to the reveal, as the secret is now public.
+Both chains must be ready to transfer assets by revealing the private part of the secret encoded in the contracts, which enables the exchange.
+Once the secret is revealed on one chain, the other can proceed as the secret is now public.

-This way atomic swap provides secure transfers between chains as there is no pool holding all the assets but hard-coding of recipients and rules in a one-time contract.
+This atomic swap method ensures secure transfers between chains without a central pool holding all the assets.
+Instead, it relies on hard-coded recipients and rules within a one-time contract.

 ### Archethic's cross-chain verification

-Usual atomic swaps are using HTLC techniques to ensure safety through the P2P and cryptography approach.

-Nevertheless, thanks to the capability of Archethic to be able to fetch data outside of the blockchain, we enhanced our atomic swap protocol to be compleltely decentralized and increase our security model.
+While conventional atomic swaps rely on HTLC techniques for security through peer-to-peer and cryptographic approaches, Archethic enhances its atomic swap protocol by enabling data retrieval outside of the blockchain.
+This enhancement makes the process completely decentralized and strengthens the security model.

-Indeed, Archethic's node are able to fetch transaction's status on other chains (i.e EVM blockchains) to determine the status of a swap in a strong consensus.
+Archethic's nodes can fetch transaction status on other chains, such as EVM blockchains, to establish the status of a swap with a strong consensus.

-With the combination of HTLC and Archethic's specifics, we can have strong trust of the origin/reveal capability of any swap relying on cryptography and cross-chain data retrieval.
+Combining HTLC and Archethic's specific capabilities provides a high level of trust in the origin and reveal capabilities of any swap, relying on cryptography and cross-chain data retrieval.

 ### Safety Module

-To minimize the risk introduced by bridging assets, we introduce a **Safety Module** as a mechanism designed to address deficiencies that may arise when an unexpected event disrupts the operation of the bridge.
+To mitigate the risks associated with bridging assets, Archethic introduces a **Safety Module**, designed to address deficiencies that may occur when unexpected events disrupt the bridge's operation.

-It acts as a reserve of tokens that can be used if the pool experiences a token loss or if the locked amount varies between both chains.
+The Safety Module serves as a reserve of tokens that can be used in case of token loss or variations in the locked amount between both chains.

-Upon the launch of any pool, the maximum amount of tokens held by the pool will match the amount held in the safety module.
-Each pool has its dedicated safety module, which will grow over time, thereby enabling increased liquidity in the bridge pool.
+At the launch of any pool, the maximum amount of tokens held by the pool will match the amount in the Safety Module.
+Each pool has its dedicated Safety Module, which will grow over time, increasing liquidity in the bridge pool.

-To fund the safety module, a fee will be deducted from each transfer originating from EVM to Archethic.
-This fee will be deposited directly into the safety module to bolster the reserve.
-The greater the number of tokens held in the safety module, the lower the fee rate will become.
+Funding the Safety Module involves deducting a fee from each transfer originating from EVM to Archethic.
+This fee is deposited directly into the Safety Module to strengthen the reserve.
+The more tokens held in the Safety Module, the lower the fee rate becomes.

-The safety module is represented by a multisignature wallet managed by the bridge’s governance.
+The Safety Module is represented by a multisignature wallet managed by the bridge's governance.

 ## Usage